Suez (film): Plot

 France is on the verge of civil war between Bonaparte and the French Assembly, led by Count de Lesseps and others.
 Eugenie persuades Ferdinand de Lesseps to pass along Bonaparte's proposal asking the Assembly to disband, giving Bonaparte's promise to reconvene it once the civil unrest has been defused.
 Despite their misgivings, the members of the Assembly agree, only to be betrayed and arrested.
 Bonaparte assumes the throne of the revived French Empire, just as Count de Lesseps had feared.
 The news causes the count to suffer a fatal stroke.
 Ferdinand de Lesseps is outraged, but Toni persuades him to do nothing.
 In return for de Lesseps' help, Bonaparte (now Emperor Napoleon III), withdraws his objections to the canal, and construction commences under de Lesseps' direction.

-The building of the canal progresses despite Turkish sabotage.
-However, Napoleon unexpectedly withdraws his support out of political necessity; he needs to appease Great Britain, and the British Prime Minister (George Zucco) is firmly opposed to the project.
+The building of the canal progresses, despite Turkish sabotage.
+However, Napoleon unexpectedly withdraws his support out of political necessity; he needs to appease Great Britain, and the British prime minister is firmly opposed to the project.
 Prince Said bankrupts himself to keep the venture going, but it is not enough.
 De Lesseps goes to England to plead his case.
-The Prime Minister is unmoved, but the leader of the opposition, Benjamin Disraeli (Miles Mander), is enthusiastic about the project.
+The prime minister is unmoved, but the leader of the opposition, Benjamin Disraeli, is enthusiastic about the project.
 Disraeli tells him to return to Egypt and pray that Disraeli wins the upcoming general election.
 He does, and funding is assured.

 As the canal nears completion, an enormous sandstorm threatens everything.
 When de Lesseps is knocked unconscious by flying debris, Toni rescues him by tying him to a wooden post, but is herself swept away and killed.
 De Lesseps finishes the canal and is honored by Eugenie, now Empress of France after her marriage to Napoleon III.